habiba-mahfouz/habiba-mahfouz/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently expanding my skills in **Windows Server administration (MCSA)** and learning **Penetration Testing**.
+👋 I'm a 2nd-year Software Industry & Multimedia (SIM) student blending logic with creativity.
-- 🌱 I’m deeply interested in **System Security, Networking, and Object-Oriented Programming (OOP)**.
+- 🌟I love bridging the gap between solid backend architecture and beautiful frontend design.
-- 🎨 I also have a strong passion for **UI/UX Design**, creating user-centric digital experiences.
+- 🔭 Currently expanding my skills in: Windows Server administration (MCSA) and learning Penetration Testing.
-- 👯 I’m looking to collaborate on **Open Source Software, Networking projects, or UI/UX initiatives**.
+- 🌱 Deeply interested in: System Security, Networking, and Object-Oriented Programming (Java, C++, Python).
-- 💬 Ask me about: **Java, C++, Python, Cisco Packet Tracer, or Design Aesthetics.**
+- 🎨 Passionate about: UI/UX Design (UX research, Personas, IA, Wireframes, and Prototyping).
-- 😊 I'd love to make genuine friendships here — let's **follow each other** and grow together in this amazing community!
+- 👯 Looking to collaborate on: Open Source Software, Networking projects, or UI/UX initiatives.
-- 🤝 I'm passionate and ready to collaborate on projects related to my expertise — let's build something great!
+- 💬 Ask me about: Java, C++, Python, Cisco Packet Tracer, or Design Aesthetics.
-- 🌟 I'm always eager to **learn new skills** and contribute to diverse projects, no matter the field — every collaboration is a new adventure!
+- 😊 Community: I'd love to make genuine friendships here — let's follow each other and grow together!
-- 🚀 Feel free to explore my projects and see what I’ve been working on!
+- 🤝 Let's Connect: I'm passionate, ready to collaborate, and always eager to learn new skills.
+Feel free to explore my projects below!

 ---